TakeJoshyy/Roguemon/README.md

 | :--------------------: |
 | The goal of the challenge is to complete the entirety of the game without your lead pokemon fainting.
 All stats, abilities, items, moves (learnable via level and TMs) are randomized. |
 | Unlike Ironmon, evolutions in RogueMON will SHARE BST distribution AND ability.
 Any additional BST from the evolution will be *randomly* distributed ON TOP of the previous mons. |
-> Example:Charmander evolves into Combusken.
+> Example: Charmander evolves into Combusken.
 The SPD gets a slight buff from the additional base stats where the DEF got nothing.
 Both have Mold Breaker.

 <img src="https://github.com/BigMurph619/Roguemon/blob/main/roguemon%20starter.png" width="300" height="240">      <img src="https://github.com/BigMurph619/Roguemon/blob/main/roguemon%20evo.png" width="300" height="240">